Darby, Pennsylvania: History

+17th century

-Darby was settled in 1682 by seven Quaker families led by abolitionist & fair trade avocate John Blunston.
+Darby was settled in 1682 by seven Quaker families led by abolitionist and fair trade advocate John Blunston.
 The name Darby is derived from the English city of Derby (pronounced "Darby"), the county town of Derbyshire (pronounced "Darbyshire"), the origin of many early settlers.
 Incorporated on May 3, 1853, it had 3,429 residents in 1900, 6,305 in 1910, 10,334 in 1940, and 10,687 at the 2010 census.

 Darby founder John Blunston immigrated to Pennsylvania in October 1682.
 He was involved in real estate, agriculture, and goods trading.
 An early Quaker settler, Blunston was a close associate of William Penn and an active political figure in early Pennsylvania.
 He first served in the Colonial Assembly from 1683 to 1688.
 In this early stage of provincial government, Blunston became a strong proponent for the rights of the Assembly.
 In 1685 Blunston was appointed to a committee that argued against the Provincial Council's practice of enacting laws without legislative approval.
 In the same year, Blunston led the Assembly in their attempt to impeach Chief Justice Nicholas More.
 Blunston returned to the Assembly for the 1695 term.
 During his second period of service in the Assembly, he was elected the 12th Speaker of the Assembly on May 10, 1697.
 He was re-elected Speaker on May 10, 1699, and again on May 10, 1700.
 During this time he was instrumental in drafting a new frame of government for the Province.
 He retired from the Assembly after the 1701 term.

+18th century

 In addition to Blunston's service in the Assembly, he served as a Provincial Councilor starting in 1700 and ending in 1723.
 He served as justice of the peace for Chester County from 1684 to 1693 and again from 1695 to 1703.
-He was also actively involved with Darby Quaker Meeting House in Chester County (now Delaware County), and was one of the Quakers who fought to cease the slave trade amongst Friends.
-He called upon purchasers to boycott products made by slaves as stolen products, thus advocating what we would call today a "Fair Trade" policy.
+He was also actively involved with Darby Quaker Meeting House in what was then Chester County (now Delaware County), and was one of the Quakers who fought to cease the slave trade amongst Friends.
+He called upon purchasers to boycott products made by slaves as stolen products, thus advocating a "Fair Trade" policy.
 He represented the Chester Quarterly Meeting at the Philadelphia Yearly Meeting of Friends 17 times between 1688 and 1715.

-Darby is home to the fifth-oldest all-volunteer Fire Department and the Darby Free Library, one of the oldest libraries in the United States, founded in 1743.The Darby Friends Burial Ground is the oldest Cemetery in Pennsylvania in continuous use, opened in 1682.
+Darby is home to the fifth-oldest all-volunteer Fire Department and the Darby Free Library, one of the oldest libraries in the United States, founded in 1743.
+The Darby Friends Burial Ground is the oldest Cemetery in Pennsylvania in continuous use, opened in 1682.